 DOMINION RIVERROCK — RICHMOND

 The biggest outdoor sports and music festival in the U.S., Dominion Riverrock brings thousands of participants and spectators (even the four-legged kinds!) together on Richmond’s riverside Brown’s Island for three days of unforgettable fun.
 Outdoor sports of every kind are demonstrated at the free event, including kayaking, rock climbing, mountain biking, paddleboarding, and slacklining.
-Live music performances occur throughout, and this year’s festival includes performances from Cris Jacobs Band, Chris Leggett, The Marcus King Band, and DJ Williams’ Shots Fired.
+Live music performances occur throughout, and while this year’s entertainers have not yet been announced, last year’s lineup included performances from Cris Jacobs Band, Chris Leggett, The Marcus King Band, and DJ Williams’ Shots Fired.
 There are also outdoor races for those looking to get active during the festival, and if you’re not worried about the mess, the 5K Mud Run is incredibly popular for even beginner-level runners.

 CLINCH RIVER DAYS FEST — ST. PAUL

 May 29-30, 2019

 In its 22nd year, the Clinch River Days Fest in St. Paul celebrates the river and mountain heritage of Southwest Virginia.
 The festival includes a bus tour of Breaks Interstate Park, caving, live music, a farmers market, car show, parade with floats, and of course, kayak and canoe trips down the river.
 Start off the festival by participating in Friday night’s “Duck Race” (plastic, not real!), then continue with a full weekend of outdoor activities.
 In addition to these events, classic car shows, a Civil War reenactment, and carnival rides round out this monumental festival.
 Entry is free, but several of the participating events charge admission.
 Stay tuned to the official website for more information as the festival approaches.